K403/K503 — Electronic Studio Resources I: Policies

 Also, develop the habit of saving in sequential versions.
 In other words, make a series of copies that reflect your progress on the project — for example, “my project Sept-10,” “my project Sept-11,” etc.

-We strongly recommend that you dedicate a flash (or hard) drive to your work on the Mac and format the drive for Mac OS X. (If you don’t know how to do that, let us know, and we’ll show you.)
+We strongly recommend that you dedicate a flash or USB hard drive to your work on the Mac and format the drive for Mac OS X. (If you don’t know how to do that, let us know, and we’ll show you.)
 We’ve found that PC-formatted media don't work as quickly or reliably in OS X. It's fine to buy a PC-formatted drive and reformat it.

-We will also be using a file server (cecm.music.indiana.edu) to store your work, but do not rely on this as your only backup medium!
+You can also use IU Box or Scholarly Data Archives to upload work to, but do not rely on this as your only backup medium!

 If you’re having trouble completing your work on time, it is your responsibility to contact Prof. Gibson for advice.